LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-gone.md

 &nbsp;

 Everyone thinks that heroes are the ones able to achieve love.
-Well then, farewell, call me a villain then, '}cause I'm the bitter one with an evil plan to circumvent injustice, and achieve my hapiness once and for all.
+Well then, farewell, call me a villain then, cause I'm the bitter one with an evil plan to circumvent injustice, and achieve my hapiness once and for all.

 &nbsp;